RuanCosta-Jitterbit/webappsnap/README.md

 ## Configuration

 You must create a JSON configuration file for your app.
 The best way to start is to make a copy of `cfg/template.json` or any of the other examples in the `cfg` directory.
-You'll need one for each distinct app that you want screenshots of.
-Each file can define one or more 'instances' of the app (for example, test and QA versions of the same app but with different base URLs).
+You'll need one for each distinct app that you want to snap.
+Each file can define one or more versions (`instance`) of the app (for example, test and QA versions of the same app but with different base URLs).
 But the pages and element names must be the same across the versions.
 If they are different, you'll need a different configuration file.

 > This program was tested on two company's systems.
-One is [Percona Monitoring and Management] (PMM), a free database monitoring tool built by the open source database company [Percona], whose [PMM Demo] instance is publicly accessible and used as a working example in the [Quick Start](#quick-start) section.
+One is [Percona Monitoring and Management] (PMM), a free database monitoring tool built by [Percona], whose [PMM Demo] instance is publicly accessible and used as a working example in the [Quick Start](#quick-start) section.
 The other company is [Jitterbit], a low-code data automation and integration company.
 Although you can only access their [Harmony] platform via a full or trial subscription, the configuration files for parts of the platform provide a useful insight into how to build up configurations for your own web apps.

 The configuration file is a JSON schema with three subschemas:

 - [`settings`](#settings): General settings for the screenshots: where to put them, their default size, scale, and file type, whether to number the images, and what filename prefix to use.

-- [`instance`](#instance): These settings define the app's base URL, login credentials, and default page load time.
-The subschema is the instance name and is the value for the command line option `--instance` when you run the program.
+- [`instance`](#instance): Settings thst define the app's base URL, login credentials, and default page load time.
+The subschema is the instance name.
+You'll supply this name on the command line when you run the program.
 (See [Usage](#usage).)

 - [`pages`](#pages): An array of URLs to load.
-Each element can optionally contain an `operations` subschema that contains a `steps` array, and each step can one one of various types.
-Pages, operations, and steps of different types are the building blocks for specifying how to interact with an app, and what to save as screenshots.
+Each element can optionally contain an [`operations`](#operations) subschema that contains a [`steps`](#steps) array, and each step can be one of various [types](#step-types).

+  > Pages, operations, and steps of different types are the building blocks for specifying how to interact with an app, and what to save as screenshots.

-To snap pages, you only need to know their URLs.
+To snap whole pages, you only need to know their URLs.
 To interact with buttons, menus, or text fields, or any elements of a web page, you also need to know the element's _selector_.
 For this, you should know how to use a browser's developer tools.

 ### `settings`

 The `settings` subschema contains general settings for the snap:

 - `dir`: Where to save images.
+(See [Image File Names](#image-file-names).)

 - `timestamp`: `true` or `false`.
-Whether to include the current date-time stamp (`YYYYMMDD_HHmmss`) in the image directory.
+If `true`, include the current date-time stamp (`YYYYMMDD_HHmmss`) in the image directory.

 - `seq`: `true` or `false`.
-If true, add a zero-padded 3-digit sequence number to each saved image filename.
+If `true`, add a zero-padded 3-digit sequence number to each saved image filename.

 - `pfx`: String or empty.
 Additional filename prefix for each saved image filename.
 (See [Image File Names](#image-file-names).)